-The Audit and Corporate Governance Committee has appointed BPM LLP ("BPM") as our independent registered public accounting firm for the year ending December 31, 2020.
-In the event that ratification of this selection of auditors is not approved by a majority of the shares of common stock voting at the Annual Meeting in person or by proxy, the Audit and Corporate Governance Committee will consider interviewing other independent registered public accounting firms.
+The Audit Committee has appointed BPM LLP ("BPM") as our independent registered public accounting firm for the year ending December 31, 2022.
+As a matter of good corporate governance, our Audit Committee has decided to submit its selection of principal independent registered public accounting firm to stockholders for ratification.
+In the event that ratification of this selection of auditors is not approved by a majority of the shares of common stock voting at the Annual Meeting in person or by proxy, the Audit Committee will consider interviewing other independent registered public accounting firms.
 There can be no assurances, however, that it will appoint another firm if this proposal is not approved.

-Even if the selection is ratified, the Audit and Corporate Governance Committee in its discretion may select a different registered public accounting firm at any time to be the independent registered public accounting firm for the year ending December 31, 2020, if it determines that such a change would be in the best interests of the Company and our stockholders.
+Even if the selection is ratified, the Audit Committee in its discretion may select a different registered public accounting firm at any time to be the independent registered public accounting firm for the year ending December 31, 2022, if it determines that such a change would be in the best interests of the Company and our stockholders.